maildev/maildev/docs/api.md

 **close(callback)** - Stops the smtp server

-**on('new', callback)** - Event called when a new email is received.
-Callback receives single mail object.

 **getEmail(id, callback)** - Accepts email id, returns email object

 **getRawEmail(id, callback)** - Returns a readable stream of the raw email